escapingnetwork/connery/content/authors/default.md

 ## Our product

-Capybara House is a brand owned by Tranquera LLC a USA company.
+Irish Dream is a brand owned by Tranquera LLC a USA company.

 ### Why we are based USA?